s164158/DormListPositionRetrieval/README.md

 Retrieves Building name & position on Findbolig site provided a username & password.
 Outputs txt file.

-Uses Selenium for driver the browser
+Uses Selenium for driving the browser